Paragliding in Interlaken: Ultimate Guide, Costs & Booking Tips

 A paragliding flight takes 1.5–2.5 hours, including the drive.
 That leaves plenty of the day for other activities:

-- Morning flight + Harder Kulm afternoon: The two-lakes panorama from Harder Kulm by funicular complements the aerial view from paragliding neatly, same geography from two completely different perspectives.
+- Morning flight + Harder Kulm afternoon: The two-lake panorama from Harder Kulm by funicular complements the aerial view from paragliding neatly, with the same geography from two completely different perspectives.

 - Paragliding + Lauterbrunnen Valley: After landing on the Höhematte in Interlaken, a 20-minute train to Lauterbrunnen gives you Switzerland’s most spectacular waterfall valley.
 Explore some of the most majestic waterfalls in Switzerland here.